0xPolygonMiden/miden-base/docs/src/transaction.md

 - **Account**: A `Transaction` is always executed against a single account.
 The executor must have complete knowledge of the account's state.

-- **Notes**: A `Transaction` can consume up to `1K` notes.
+- **Notes**: A `Transaction` can consume and output up to `1024` notes.
 The executor must have complete knowledge of the note data, including note inputs, before consumption.
 For private notes, the data cannot be fetched from the blockchain and must be received through an off-chain channel.

 - **Blockchain state**: The current reference block and information about the notes database used to authenticate notes to be consumed must be retrieved from the Miden operator before execution.
 Usually, notes to be consumed in a `Transaction` must have been created before the reference block.

-- **Transaction script (optional)**: `Transaction` scripts are defined by the executor.
+- **Transaction script (optional)**: The `Transaction` script is code defined by the executor.
 And like note scripts, they can invoke account methods, e.g., sign a transaction.
+There is no limit to the amount of code a `Transaction` script can hold.

 - **Transaction arguments (optional)**: For every note, the executor can inject transaction arguments that are present at runtime.
 If the note script — and therefore the note creator — allows, the note script can read those arguments to allow dynamic execution.
 See below for an example.